Ambrosys/os-matcher/docs/content/Matching/Overview/Routing.rst

    Similarity criteria

 Clustering is a way to solve rather edgy scenarios which still arise to often to ignore them.
-The best candidate tends to deliver the real streetsegemnt from which the data of the track point originates but cannot assure that, on the other hand is the shortest route between two candidates not necessarily the correct one.
+The best candidate tends to deliver the real street segment from which the data of the track point originates but cannot assure that, on the other hand is the shortest route between two candidates not necessarily the correct one.

 As an example scenario: In :ref:`Routing_08_clustering` the track point :math:`A` originates indeed from the roundabout.
-But due to the offset (either by the data noise or the rundabout is just wider than the line segment implies) the best candidate on a one way at the side.
+But due to the offset (either by the data noise or the roundabout is just wider than the line segment implies) the best candidate on a one way at the side.
 The best (shortest) route however starts at the worst candidate, while the real route starts at the intermediate one.